 A smaller village located just off the main road between the Stag Harbour ferry terminal and the rest of the island, Seldom and its neighbour, Little Seldom, have a combined population of less than 500.
 They are both nice places for a short wander, with pleasant harbours and impressive ocean views.

 You can also visit the Fogo Island Marine Interpretation Centre, featuring the Fishermen’s Union (F.U.!)
 Trading Co.
 Museum, Cod Liver Oil Factory and the Funk Island Great Auk Exhibit.
-As well as boasting one of the most extensive historic exhibits on Fogo Island, this multi-purpose facility also offers a craft shop, picnic areas, wifi, public showers and even serves as a dock for private yachts.
+As well as boasting one of the most extensive historic exhibits on the island, this multi-purpose facility also offers a craft shop, picnic areas, wifi, public showers and even serves as a dock for private yachts.

 Tiny, atmospheric Tilting, population 250, has been designated as both a National Historic Site of Canada and National Cultural Landscape District.
-Tucked away on the far east side of Fogo Island, this 18th century Irish settlement still holds strong to its culture, traditions and architecture.
+Tucked away on the far east side of the island, this 18th century Irish settlement still holds strong to its culture, traditions and architecture.

 Tilting Harbour and Pigeon Island are included in the Tilting Registered Heritage District, the first of its kind to be designated in Newfoundland and Labrador.
 There are also a wide variety of old buildings to check out while you wander the quiet lanes, traditional garden paths and classic docks of Tilting.